ishayoyo/excel-mcp/README.md

 **Traditional Excel tools** focus on file manipulation - reading, writing, formatting.
 They treat spreadsheets as static documents.

 **This server** treats your data as a dynamic knowledge base you can have conversations with.
-It's not about pretty formatting or charts - it's about extracting insights, finding patterns, and answering complex questions across multiple data sources.
+It's not about pretty formatting - it's about CFO-level financial modeling, strategic analysis, and executive decision-making powered by AI.

-**Built for data scientists, analysts, and anyone who wants to:** 🤔 Ask questions instead of writing formulas 🔍 Analyze multiple files simultaneously 📈 Get AI-powered insights ⚡ Process data 3x faster than manual methods
+**Built for CFOs, financial analysts, and executives who need:** 💰 DCF valuations and investment analysis 📊 Financial ratio analysis with benchmarks 🎯 Scenario planning and risk modeling 💼 Budget variance tracking and reporting 🤖 AI-powered financial insights at conversational speed

 ## Development